QTimeZone Class

 void QTimeZone::swap(QTimeZone &other)

 Swaps this time zone instance with other.
-This function is very fast and never fails.
+This operation is very fast and never fails.

 Returns a QTimeZone object that describes local system time.